& Other Things

 Textured and 3D Wall Art

 I’ve always believed that one of the best ways to add depth to any space is through texture.
 You could have a totally monochromatic room but with the addition of different textures, that space could feel more interesting and grounded, verses boring and flat.
+In 2026, textures will now be showing up on walls.
+Here’s how to achieve this look for yourself:

 What is Color Capping?